alinkedd/devops-k8s-course/README.md

 Coding tasks and practices for the [course](https://prometheus.org.ua/prometheus-plus/devops_and_kubernetes/)

-## Week 3 - Task with manual check
+## Module 3 - Task with manual check

 Key points of the task: